My Top Clay Picks

 Texture:

-If you do sculpture work with Low Fire Clay then this Blackjack Clay will work nicely for you.
+If you do sculpture work, then this low-fire Blackjack Clay will work nicely for you.
 Because this clay is so smooth, it won’t be abrasive to your hands when throwing on the wheel.
 It seems to hold form nicely as you throw.

 Workability: